kpumuk/blog-dmytro/content/posts/20221205100632-on-breaking-changes-in-transitive-dependencies/index.md

 +++
-title = "On breaking changes in transitive dependencies" subtitle = "a story of a change, that broke Sidekiq's reliability" slug = "on-breaking-changes-in-transitive-dependencies" date = 2022-12-05T10:06:32-05:00 publishDate = 2022-12-05T10:06:32-05:00
+title = "On breaking changes in transitive dependencies" subtitle = "a story of a change, that broke Sidekiq's reliability promises" slug = "on-breaking-changes-in-transitive-dependencies" date = 2022-12-05T10:06:32-05:00 publishDate = 2022-12-05T10:06:32-05:00